 Approximate cost: $600

-[On the sixth in the ARKANE series now the process is:] Get to a good second draft myself, then send to my editor for structural and line edits, two passes by the editor, rewrites, then send to the proofreader before publication.
+[On the sixth book in the ARKANE series, now the process is:] get to a good second draft myself, then send to my editor for structural and line edits, two passes by the editor, rewrites, then send to the proofreader before publication.

-I first shared the book with beta readers from the Writer’s Bucket List community for structural feedback.
+I first shared the book with beta readers from the community of my former website, Writer’s Bucket List, for structural feedback.